widelang/draft/README.md

 msg:= fn()

-"{msg}" -- will ouput "Do nothing"
+"{}", msg -- will ouput "Do nothing"
 ```

 When directly creating Lambda as values for Entities, it seems more pleasing and Mathematically correct to use the `=` operator.